Skip to main content

 • providersPerRou;

-• providersPerReq (this is the array from which the injector for the non-singleton controller is formed).
+• providersPerReq (this array forms the injector for a controller in injector-scoped mode).

-That is, the non-singleton controller can depend on services at any level.
+Thus a controller in injector-scoped mode can depend on services at any level.

-If the controller is singleton, its own injector is at the module level, and it has one parent injector at the application levels:
+If a controller is in context-scoped mode, its own injector is located at the module level, and it has one parent injector at the application level:

 • providersPerApp;

-• providersPerMod (this is the array from which the injector for the singleton controller is formed).
+• providersPerMod (this array forms the injector for a controller in context-scoped mode).

-Unlike the controller, the injector of a certain service can be at any level: at the application, module, route, or request level.
-In practice, this means that the provider for this service is transferred to one (or several) of the above-mentioned arrays.
-For example, in the following example, SomeService is passed to the injector at the route level, and OtherService is passed to the injector at the module level:
+Unlike a controller, the injector of a given service can be at any level: at the application level, module level, route level, or request level.
+In practice this means that the provider for this service is passed into one (or several) of the above arrays.
+For example, in the following example SomeService is passed into the injector at the route level, and OtherService — into the module level:

 import { Injector } from '@ditsmod/core';